Why You Shouldn’t Let AI Write Your Book (But Should Still Use It)

-For writers, this has led to two polarities: those who embrace AI for its capabilities, utilizing it for idea generation, research, different levels of editing, and, in some cases, writing itself.
+When it comes to AI, writers fall into one of two groups: those who embrace AI for its capabilities, utilizing it for idea generation, research, different levels of editing, and, in some cases, writing itself.
 The other camp opposes it completely and won’t even use the free ChatGPT version to spell-check.

 So why shouldn’t you use AI to write your books for you?
 After all, people have used ghostwriters for ages, never releasing an original thought of their own.
 So how is AI any different?